Scraper (archaeology): Categories

 The two main classifications of scrapers are either end scrapers or side scrapers.
 End scrapers have working edges on one or both ends of a blade or flake, whereas side scrapers have a working edge along one of the long sides.
 There are a couple of types of scrapers based on their specific use when it comes to wood and hide or based on the shape and design of the scraper itself.

-The grattoir is a type of scraper made usually made of flint and its main uses were to work wood and to clean hides.
+The grattoir is a type of scraper usually made of flint and its main uses were to work wood and to clean hides.
 This type of scraper has its working edge along the long axis of the blade.

 The nose scraper typically has a smaller working edge either at both ends or just one end.
 This type of scraper is made from a convex blade and is used in more fine tuning work.

 The hollow scraper is a type of scraper that has a notch worked into the side or end of the scraper.